Apprenticeship levy transfer funding

 About the transfer fund

 We can support employers in the city to take on new apprentices and develop the skills of existing employees.
 We do this by transferring apprenticeship levy funds that we’re not using.
+Or, in the situation where a new employee starting with the organisation is part way through their apprenticeship training.

 As a large levy paying employer, Brighton & Hove City Council can now transfer up to 25% of its apprenticeship levy funds to other employers in the city.